-The Police, Crime, Sentencing and Courts Bill is a mammoth piece of legislation that includes major government proposals on crime and justice in England and Wales.
-One part of it covers changes to protests.
+They are part of the Police, Crime, Sentencing and Courts Bill, which includes major government proposals on crime and justice in England and Wales.

-If the police want to place restrictions on a protest, they generally have to show it may result in "serious public disorder, serious damage to property or serious disruption to the life of the community".
+If the police want to restrict a protest, they generally have to show it may result in "serious public disorder, serious damage to property or serious disruption to the life of the community".

 They can also impose specific measures on the routes of marches.

-When it comes to major events, such details are typically thrashed out with the organisers weeks in advance.
+When it comes to major events, such as the COP26 protests, details around protests are typically agreed with the organisers weeks in advance.

 How will the bill change those powers?

 Police chiefs will be able to put more conditions on static protests, such as those organised by Extinction Rebellion where roads and bridges are occupied.
 They will be able to: